SCAR TISSUE, ADHESED FASCIA,

 This stuff may affected your left brain / right cerebellum on some level, and undoubtedly attacked your lumbar plexus.
 You have radicular symptoms on the right side (foot / toe drop, muscles not firing, sciatic-pain, etc).
 Also, your bladder is neurologically controlled (at least partly) by nerves that come from about the L3 level down through the sacrum --- the same area that makes up the SCIATIC NERVE.
 If you look at myotomes and muscle innervation charts, you'll see that these are the same levels that innervate the muscles around your hip, quad, and certain other areas of the lower extremity, thus, the reason they wanted an MRI of your (TL area) THORACOLUMBAR SPINE (BTW, you are correct about CT being dangerous).
 It's important to be aware that it's very difficult to correlate what's found on the imaging with real-world symptoms (HERE).

 So; getting down to fixing (or at least addressing) this beast.
 I think your approach has to be three-pronged.
-You'll have to address the AUTOIMMUNE ISSUE, you'll have to address the occult (hidden) viral infection (HERE'S a common example of this phenomenon in a different arena), and you'll have to address the neurological issue.
+You'll have to address the AUTOIMMUNE ISSUE, you'll have to address the occult (hidden) viral infection (HERE'S a common example of this phenomenon in a different arena), and you'll have to address the neurological issue (undoubtedly you are in SYMPATHETIC DOMINANCE).
 This is not just a matter of strengthening and stretching; the reason that your PT was unhelpful.

 The very first thing you are going to do is to do an ELIMINATION DIET to figure out if there are foods you are reacting to (Gluten is assumed with autoimmunity --- HERE).
 The next thing you'll have to do is get off the sugar (BREAK THE ADDICTION) simply because it, along with PROCESSED AND EVEN WHOLE GRAINS, are the single most inflammatory things we collectively tend to put in our mouths all day long (HERE).
 You'll also need to get started on a PALEO DIET because nothing squelches INFLAMMATION better.
 And depending on your lifetime history of ANTIBIOTICS and OTHER SIMILAR MEDICATIONS, you may even need to contemplate an FMT.
 All of this info can be found HERE.